 Roopa Gogineni is a filmmaker and photographer based between Nairobi and Paris.
 She provides support to the PASTRES researchers in the use of documentary photography.
 Over the past ten years her work has focused on historical memory and life amidst conflict across East Africa.
 She holds an MSc in African Studies from the University of Oxford, where she researched the construction of media narratives around Somalia.
 To see her films and photographs please visit roopagogineni.com.

 Renée Bertini is currently a Trainee at the Communication Unit at the Robert Schuman Centre for Advanced Studies (European University Institute).
 She supports the PASTRES project communication team, by providing assistance with strategy, outreach, and social media.
-She graduated from SOAS University of London in 2019 with a BA (Hons) International Relations & World Philosophies.
+She graduated from SOAS, University of London in 2019 with a BA (Hons) in International Relations & World Philosophies.